letsencrypt/boulder/CONTRIBUTING.md

 # ACME Protocol Implementation Details

-The ACME specification allows developers to make certain decisions as to how certain elements in the RFC are implemented.
+The ACME specification allows developers to make certain decisions as to how various elements in the RFC are implemented.
 Some of these fully conformant decisions are listed in [ACME implementation details doc](https://github.com/letsencrypt/boulder/blob/main/docs/acme-implementation_details.md).